 The Indonesian government announced a plant to shut down all the 168 red-light districts, in an effort to minimize prostitution in Indonesia.

 Indonesian daily, Jakarta Post, reported that Social Affairs Minister Khofifah Indar Parawansa said that the government has already shut down 68 red-light districts, while another 100 would be closed down within three years.
-Indonesian authorities already managed to close Jakarta’s most notorious red-light districts, called Kalijodo, and replace them with parks.
+Indonesian authorities already managed to close Jakarta’s most notorious red-light districts, called Kalijodo, and replace them wi...

 This story is part of New Europe's Premium content.

 |To Read the Full Story, Subscribe or Sign In from the ↑ Top of the Page ↑|